Mechanicsville, Virginia: American Civil War

 Mechanicsville, and the surrounding area, was the site of numerous battles during the American Civil War.
 The first was the Battle of Beaver Dam Creek, which began on June 26, 1862.
 Confederate General A.P.
 Hill launched a series of assaults against Union Major General Fitz John Porter's army positioned along Beaver Dam Creek, just east of Mechanicsville.
 Union forces repulsed the Confederate attacks and afterward withdrew to a new position along Boatswain Creek near Gaines' Mill.
 The Beaver Dam Creek engagement was the second in the series of Civil War battles known as the Seven Days Battles.
 A small portion of the battlefield in the southeast part of the CDP has been preserved as part of the Richmond National Battlefield Park, a park area administered by the National Park Service.

 The Battle of Gaines' Mill was the third of the Seven Days Battles, occurring farther east of Mechanicsville.
-A portion of the battlefield has been preserved at the "Watt House" as part of the Richmond National Battlefield Park, a park area administered by the National Park Service.
+A portion of the battlefield has been preserved at the Watt House as part of the Richmond National Battlefield Park.

-Near Gaines' Mill was the Battle of Cold Harbor, the final battle of Union Lieut.
+Near Gaines' Mill was the Battle of Cold Harbor, the final major battle of Union Lt.
 Gen. Ulysses S. Grant's 1864 Overland Campaign.
 This was fought over the same ground as the Battle of Gaines' Mill.
-The area identified as part of the battlefield for "Second Cold Harbor" stretches from near the intersection of Walnut Grove Road and Mechanicsville Turnpike to "Turkey Hill" near the Rt.
-156 crossing of the Chickahominy River.
-An area of the battlefield which saw heavy casualties and a nearby post-war National cemetery are preserved as historic monuments.
+The area identified as part of the battlefield for Second Cold Harbor stretches from near the intersection of Walnut Grove Road and Mechanicsville Turnpike to Turkey Hill near the state Route 156 crossing of the Chickahominy River.
+An area of the battlefield that saw heavy casualties and a nearby postwar national cemetery are preserved as historic monuments.